debanjan06/Customer-Churn-Prediction/README.md

 ## 🎓 Academic Context

-This project was developed as part of a Masters program in Data Science/Machine Learning, demonstrating:
+This project was developed as part of a Masters program in Data Sciencendemonstrating:

 - **Advanced ML Concepts**: Gradient boosting theory, statistical learning bounds
 - **Software Engineering**: Production-ready code with proper architecture